 - 1. Check the firmware level on the managed system and update the time of day using ASMI. - 2.
 Power on the managed system. - 3.
 Install and update an operating system (if it is not already installed). - 4.
 Update system firmware, if required.

-For detailed instructions about how to perform these tasks, see "Completing server setup if you do not have an HMC" on page 30.
+For detailed instructions about how to perform these tasks, see "Completing server setup if you do not have a management console" on page 32.